Nosebleed: Nasal packing

 If pressure and chemical cauterization cannot stop bleeding, nasal packing is the mainstay of treatment.
-There are several forms of nasal packing that can be contrasted by anterior nasal packing and posterior nasal packing.
+Nasal packing is typically categorized into anterior nasal packing and posterior nasal packing.
+Nasal packing may also be categorized into dissolvable and non-dissolvable types.

+Dissolvable nasal packing materials stop bleeding through use of thrombotic agents that promote blood clots, such as surgicel and gelfoam.
+The thrombogenic foams and gels do not require removal and dissolve after a few days.
+Typically, dissolvable nasal packing is first attempted; if the bleeding persists, non-dissolvable nasal packing is the next option.

 Traditionally, nasal packing was accomplished by packing gauze into the nose, thereby placing pressure on the vessels in the nose and stopping the bleeding.
-Traditional gauze packing has been replaced with products such as Merocel and the Rapid Rhino.
+Traditional gauze packing has been replaced with other non-dissolvable nasal packing products such as Merocel and the Rapid Rhino.
 The Merocel nasal tampon is similar to gauze packing except it is a synthetic foam polymer (made of polyvinyl alcohol and expands in the nose after application of water) that provides a less hospitable medium for bacteria.
 The Rapid Rhino stops nosebleeds using a balloon catheter, made of carboxymethylcellulose, which has a cuff that is inflated by air to stop bleeding through extra pressure in the nasal cavity.
 Systematic review articles have demonstrated that the efficacy in stopping nosebleeds is similar between the Rapid Rhino and Merocel packs; however, the Rapid Rhino has been shown to have greater ease of insertion and reduced discomfort.
-People who receive nasal packing need to return to a medical professional in 24–72 hours in order to have packing removed.
-There are also several dissolvable packing materials that stop bleeding through use of thrombotic agents that promote blood clots, such as surgicel.
-The thrombogenic foams and gels do not require removal and dissolve after a few days.
-Posterior nasal packing can be achieved by using a Foley catheter, blowing up the balloon when it is in the back of the throat, and applying traction.
-Complications of nasal packing include abscesses, septal hematomas, sinusitis, and pressure necrosis.
+Posterior nasal packing can be achieved by using a Foley catheter, blowing up the balloon when it is in the back of the throat, and applying anterior traction so that the inflated balloon occludes the choanae.
+Patients who receive non-dissolvable nasal packing need to return to a medical professional in 24–72 hours in order to have packing removed.
+Complications of non-dissolvable nasal packing include abscesses, septal hematomas, sinusitis, and pressure necrosis.
 In rare cases toxic shock syndrome can occur with prolonged nasal packing.
-As a result, many forms of nasal packing involve use of topical antistaphylococcal antibiotic ointment.
+As a result, any patient who has non-dissolvable nasal packing should be given prophylactic antibiotic medication to be taken as long as the nasal packing remains in the nose.